SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 - the value of wMajor remains 2 or 3, depending on if Werner SF3 is used
     - The value of wMinor counts up from 1024.
-    - It increases by one when a change is made to the format.
+    - It increases by one when a change is made to the `SFvx` sub-chunk.
-    - Each specification major version change will increase wMinor by 256.
-    - Example: version 5.02 of the specification would have a wMinor value of 1282.
     - Use if you intend your SFe file to be used with legacy SF players, as some legacy players may not like wMajor != 2.
 - the value of wMajor and wMinor correspond to the specification version.
     - Use if you intend your SFe file to only be used with SFe players.

-To signify that the SFe file has been created to a draft specification, please use the description.
 Programs that are compliant with SFe must recognise both naming schemes.

 * * *